freedesktop/geoclue/README.md

 # Troubleshooting and known limitations

-  * GeoClue requires Glib >= 2.44.0 which should make it hard to build to Ubuntu 14.04.
-It's currently not supported, but all maintained Ubuntu versions >= 16.04 are.
+  * GeoClue requires glib >= 2.44.0, which is not available on Ubuntu 14.04.